About Burke Shire

 Most roads in the townships are sealed and some have curb and channel (gutters).
 Burketown itself is very flat and less than a metre above sea level.

-Gregory Downs
+Gregory

-Gregory Downs is famous for its horse sports events held during the cooler months, as well as the Gregory Canoe Races.
+Gregory is famous for its horse sports events held during the cooler months, as well as the Gregory Canoe Races.
 The Gregory Downs Jockey Club and the North West Canoe Club both hold their annual events at Gregory Downs on the May long weekend.

-Boodjamulla (Lawn Hill) National Park and Riversleigh fossil fields
+Boodjamulla (Lawn Hill) National Park and Riversleigh Fossil Fields

 The Boodjamulla (Lawn Hill) National Park and the Riversleigh fossil fields World Heritage Site are both located in the Burke Shire.